ahmedsharabasy/Data-Science-Projects/README.md

 # Data-Science-Projects
-A repo that contains data science projects in many fields of {data, science, techniques, domain knowledge and tools}.
+A repo that contains data science and data analysis projects in many fields using many tools
+like:
+-python
+-Excel
+-Alteryx
+-Power BI